koodaamo/httpreverse/README.rst

       template: roomapi
       request:
         method: POST
-        body: {{ {"size": roomsize, "customers": customers} }}
+        body: {"size": $roomsize, "customers": $customers}
         type: application/json

-The parser could then be called with a context that has both the room size and occupant names: ``{"roomsize":"double", "customers":["John Doe", "Jane Doe"]}``, to define a payload and have it encoded into JSON.
-XML is also supported.
+The context would then have to include both the room size and occupants:
+``{"roomsize":"double", "customers":["John Doe", "Jane Doe"]}``.

+Consult the YAML documentation for what kind of data structures are possible to express.

+If the request body is given and includes either 'json' or 'xml', the request body data structure can be converted into JSON or XML after parametrization.